prysmaticlabs/documentation/docs/install/lin/bazel.md

 ---

-   > **NOTICE:** Bazel is no longer a recommended installation method.
-Instead, please use the Prysm installation script instructions found [here](/docs/install/linux).
+   > **NOTICE:** The Prysm installation script is the easiest and most efficient way of installing the latest binaries.
+Instructions for using it can be found [here](/docs/install/linux).

 Prysm can be installed on GNU/Linux using our build tool, Bazel.
 This page includes instructions for performing this method.